dynasty-29/Market-Target-Analysis/README.md

 ### **Specific Objectives**

-1. To determine whether having a housing loan affected whether a client subscribed to a term deposit or not?
+1. To determine whether having a housing loan affected whether a client subscribed to a term deposit or not.
-2. To find out if having a Personal loan affected whether a client subscribed to a term deposit or not?
+2. To find out if having a Personal loan affected whether a client subscribed to a term deposit or not.
-3. To determine if a previous campaign success led to current campaign success to term deposit subscription?
+3. To determine if a previous campaign success led to current campaign success to term deposit subscription.
-4. To determine whether having credit on default affects term deposit subscription?
+4. To determine whether having credit on default affects term deposit subscription.
-5. To determine if Multiple calls(campaign) contact led to a term deposit or not?
+5. To determine if Multiple calls(campaign) contact led to a term deposit or not.

 ## **Metrics Of success**